Ron Hines DVM PhD

 So What Are My Options ?

 Generic medications are the least expensive.
 They might be the ones your veterinarian prescribes.
 They are sized for the body weight of humans and before giving the proper portion to a cat, they must be split, exposing their bitter interior.
 But when the medicine is produced specifically for small dogs or cats, it is probably film coated, already the right size and much easier to administer.
 Your pharmacy might offer to grind a tablet medication, turn it into a liquid and add flavoring agents.
 Most of those agents were designed to mask bitter flavors when given to humans – not cats.
 Mixing the ground up medications with flavors like bubblegum or peanut butter is a waste of time.
 Perhaps a masking agent such as tuna, salmon, sardine or bacon would help – but I do not believe they are commercially available.
 If done at home, one must be sure that the added ingredients do not alter the absorption or characteristics of the medication.
 In any case, it is my experience that most cats will reject foods that have the slightest hint of drug flavor hidden within them.
 You can often tell by your cat’s body language if it will likely eat something set in front of it.
-You can read a Finish studies that concerns that here.

 Purchase a pill gun